Back to learn

 Courtney Johnston

-How Credit Cards Affect Your Credit Score
+How Multiple Credit Card Accounts Affect Your Credit Report

 You can use a credit card to build a responsible credit history, which over time will boost your credit score.
 Paying your credit card bill on time is one of the best ways to help your credit score, while also avoiding late fees and penalty APRs.
 Keeping your credit utilization low — how much you charge on your card versus how much credit is available to you — is another way to improve your score.
-Experts recommend keeping your usage below 30%, but if you can keep it lower, your score may benefit.
+Experts recommend keeping your usage below 30%, but if you can keep it lower, your credit scores may benefit.

 But if you miss a credit card payment or overspend, your credit score will suffer and you may slip into credit card debt.
 Multiple missed payments or a high credit utilization can both cause your credit score to decrease.
+Compounding this with multiple credit cards affects your score more quickly and more severely which is something to consider when deciding how many credit cards you want to have open and active.
+Too many credit cards can be a bad thing if not properly managed.

 To avoid slipping into the habit of overcharging on your credit card, consider treating your credit card like a debit card and paying off a purchase in full each time you use your credit card.
 Or, consider weekly payments instead of monthly payments.

 Having more than one credit card can impact your credit score in different ways.
 When you have multiple credit cards, your total line of available credit is higher, which can boost your credit utilization.
 Since your credit utilization makes up 30% of your credit score, just opening another card can help grow your score.
+This credit utilization ratio is important to monitor and you of course want the credit utilization ratio low as possible.

 How Many Cards Should You Carry and Use Regularly?

 To build a high credit score, credit bureau Equifax recommends having 2-3 credit cards.
 However, that doesn’t mean it’s always a good idea to open another credit card account.
+Your personal credit history and personal lifestyle and financial standing will play heavily into how good an idea it is to increase your credit limit.

 Consider getting a second or third credit card when you feel confident about how you’re using your first credit card.
 If you always pay your statement off in full each month and never miss payments, you may be ready for another credit card with better rewards or other helpful features.